Devante Mays: Utah State

-Following a visit to the Utah State campus, Mays claimed he "fell in love with the place" and after receiving interest from a few more places decided to commit to the school.
+Following a visit to the Utah State University campus, Mays claimed he "fell in love with the place" and after receiving interest from a few more places decided to commit to the school.
 He opted to major in interdisciplinary studies, emphasizing health and wellness.
 As a junior with the team, he played in all 13 games and started six of them.
 He found success early on the field as his first NCAA Division I run went for 36 yards.
 He finished the year with 165 carries for 966 yards and nine touchdowns, leading the team in every category.

 Mays continued on for his senior year with the team by playing in six games and starting two of them, but was limited after suffering a knee injury against USC in the second game of the season.

 Professional career

 Pre-draft

 Mays was projected as a seventh round pick by Lance Zierlein of NFL.com.
 He was praised for his physical stature and his hard running stance, being willing to power through contact.
 He was also praised for his attitude and work ethic.
 Zierlein also expressed concern about his reoccurring injury history and his hesitation for hitting certain running lanes.